-Strawberry Peak’s Mountaineer’s Route is considered a class 2-3 climb, meaning it’s a scramble that requires the use of your hands and route-finding with some exposed sections on a steep hillside (which I found were easily avoidable this time around).
-The trail is about 2 miles on a normal dirt hiking trail, then 1 mile on the mountaineer’s route.
+Strawberry Peak’s Mountaineers Route is considered a class 2-3 climb, meaning it’s a scramble that requires the use of your hands on boulders and route-finding skills with some exposed sections on a steep hillside (which I found were easily avoidable this time around).
+There are very few popular scrambling routes near Los Angeles and this is one of them.
+The Strawberry Peak hike is about 2 miles on a normal dirt hiking trail, then 1 mile on the mountaineer’s route.

 I’ve always wanted to come back and hike the Mountaineers Route to the peak both up and down and when I finally went back for it this month… it wasn’t bad at all!
 I look back and wonder why I was so scared the first time.